msalemor/azure-appgw-apim/README.md

 <img src="AppGwApimDiagram.png" alt="Application Gateway and API Management" style="width:80%">

+## Infrastructure aspects

+- Services deployed inside subnets a Vnet
+- Each services requires its own subnet
+- DNS is highly recommended in order for API Magement to resolve internal service names
+- Certificates encrypt the data between Application Gateway and API Management
+- Certificates are used to set the custom gateway and portal hostnames in API Management

 ## Steps to deploy this scenario

 ### 1. Create the self-signed certifcates (Optional)